 Cheshire’s Sports Medicine team provides specialized medical care to student-athletes at Fall Mountain Regional High School, Keene High School, Monadnock Regional High School, and the Keene Swamp Bats baseball team.

-Working mostly within the school setting, these skilled, enthusiastic professionals help students reach their athletic potential and provide immediate medical care on the field.
+Working mostly within the school setting, Cheshire's sports medicine experts help students reach their athletic potential and provide immediate medical care on the field.
 Our athletic trainers (ATs) are overseen by a physician and work closely with Cheshire’s Orthopaedic and Outpatient Rehabilitation teams to ensure local student-athletes receive the care they need to heal effectively from injury.

 How do ATs help student-athletes?